kubapk/kubapk/README.md

 # Hello, I'm Kuba! :wave:
-I am a Physics undergraduate new to GitHub!
+I am a Physics undergraduate with an interest in coding!

  - Currently learning: Julia
  - Experienced with: Python